 - Pack your lunch in an insulated bag to eat at school or on–the–go.

-- Keep gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, popcorn or nuts in your backpack for times when you need a quick snack.
+- Keep gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, crackers or nuts in your backpack for times when you need a quick snack.

 If you’re planning on eating at a restaurant, go to one that has a gluten-free menu or talk with the restaurant manager to find gluten-free menu items before ordering.
 Remember to tell the manager or chef that both the meal AND its preparation must be gluten-free.
 More and more restaurants are becoming gluten-free friendly and making it known on the menu.
 However, because “gluten-free” in some instances is seen as a trend rather than a medical necessity, it is important to tell the server or manager your level of sensitivity rather than just ordering something labeled gluten-free.

 Some restaurants are easily able to make modifications to meals even if they do not have a separate gluten-free menu.
-When in doubt, always ask, even if the meal appears to be gluten free on the menu; usually not all ingredients are listed on a menu.
+When in doubt, always ask, even if the meal appears to be gluten free on the menu; usually not all ingredients or preparation methods are listed on the menu.

-Hidden sources of cross-contamination at restaurants include using the same pans and utensils to bake gluten-free bread, using the water from boiling pasta to steam vegetables, and adding bread or flour to thicken soups.
+Hidden sources of cross-contamination at restaurants include using the same pans and utensils to bake gluten-free bread, using the water from boiling wheat pasta to steam vegetables or to cook gluten-free pasta, using soy sauce as a flavoring agent, and adding bread or flour to thicken soups, sauces, or gravies.